-- Absorption dips in the Extremely Energetic Cosmic v (EEC v)spectra (>1022 eV) where the Z0 resonace is produced by mean of EECv scattering off CRN.
-Neutrino sources of so high energy are not observed yet. - Macrosocpic forces due to coherent elasctic scattering of CRN off target material in torsion balance (N. Cabibbo and L. Maiani, Phys.Lett.
-B 114, 115 (1982)).
-This approach requires strong v-v asymmetry or neutrino target polarization.
+Observation of absorption dips in the Extremely Energetic Cosmic neutrino (EEC_v) spectra (E_v >1022 eV to reach the Z0 resonance) or ultra-GZK events (Z bursts) Neutrino or cosmic ray sources of such a high energy are not even foreseen yet.

+Observation of macroscopic forces due to coherent elastic scattering of CRN off target material in torsion balances (effect at second order in G_F2) N.Cabibbo and L. Maiani, Phys.Lett.
+B 114, 115 (1982).
+This approach requires strong v-v asymmetry or neutrino and target polarization and accelerometers need a sensitivity improvement of 10 orders of magnitude .

-The longstanding question (II) Is it possible to make a measurement of the Cosmological Relic Neutrinos?
+Is it possible to make a measurement of the Cosmological Relic Neutrinos?

-interactions of extremely high energy particles from terrestrial accelerator beams with the relic neutrino.
-In this case energy beam required is E{beam}>107 TeV
+Observation of interactions of extremely high energy particles from terrestrial accelerator beams with the relic neutrino.
+In this case energy beam required is of E{beam}>107 TeV